Age of consent in Asia: Thailand

 The age of consent in Thailand is 15 regardless of gender or sexual orientation, as specified by article 279 of the Thai Criminal Code.
 The current legislation applies to all regardless of gender or sexual orientation.
+A close-in-age exemption allows sexual acts from age 14 if the older party is no more than 21.

-However, parts of the Code of Thailand.pdfPrevention and Suppression of Prostitution Act, which disallow any sexual contact with prostitutes under the age of 18, are widely interpreted by some local authorities to cover sexual acts classed as "obscenity for personal gratification".
-However, the Penal Code Amendment Act of 1997 (Section 283 bis) implies this to be within the context of sexual trafficking.
+However, parts of the Prevention and Suppression of Prostitution Act, which disallow any sexual contact with prostitutes under the age of 18, are widely interpreted by some local authorities to cover sexual acts classed as "obscenity for personal gratification".
+The Penal Code Amendment Act of 1997 (Section 283 bis) implies this to be within the context of sexual trafficking.
 A high-profile example of this application of the law was a statutory rape charge filed against the lead singer of the Thai band Big Ass for allegedly having had sex with a (then) 16-year-old girl.
 The charge was filed by the girl after the singer refused to take responsibility for her baby.
 The singer has since been cleared of being the baby's father due to the results of a paternity test and he received 2 years suspended sentence.

 Turkey

-The age of consent in Turkey is 15.
+The age of consent in Turkey is 18.

-According to Article 104 of the Turkish Penal Code (Türk Ceza Kanunu), sexual intercourse with minors aged 15, 16 and 17 can only be prosecuted upon a complaint.These complaints require the intention of the youth over the age of 15 and not the parents.
+According to Article 104 of the Turkish Penal Code (Türk Ceza Kanunu), sexual intercourse with minors aged 15, 16 and 17 can only be prosecuted upon a complaint.
+These complaints require the intention of the youth over the age of 15 and not the parents.
 However, if the offender is a person who is forbidden to marry the child by law or is a person who is obliged to take care of the child due to adoption or foster care, then the prosecution doesn't require a complaint and the punishment is aggravated.

 Article 103 regulates any kind of sexual activity with minors under 15 (or minors under 18 who lack the ability to understand the legal meanings and consequences of such actions) as child sexual abuse.